DineshKuddana/-OIBSIP/README.md

-Task-1: A Product Landing Page
+Task-1:  Landing Page

-This is a product landing page which it contains the free learning sources to learn programming and develop skills.
+This is a landing page which it contains the free learning sources to learn programming and develop skills.

-Below is the website Link: https://dineshkuddana.github.io/OIBSIP-Task1-Product-Landing-Page/
+Below is the website Link: https://dineshkuddana.github.io/OIBSIP-Task1-Landing-Page/